oscdev-io/birdplan/docs/protocol-bgp.md

 * `default` - Allows us to accept a default route from BGP.
 The default is `False`.
 * `blackhole` - Allows us to accept a blackhole route from BGP.
 The default is `True`.
+* `originated` - Allows us to accept originated routes from the BGP table.
+The default is `True`.

 Below is a configuration example...
 ```yaml